 Although this thus has the potential to be a very one-sided and biased blog post about Balaton Sound, I can tell you up-front: it isn't.
 I had a fun time, yes, but there were downsides too and I will tell you about them.
 I'm not here to curry favour with some company that's probably not going to read this post anyway.
 And even if they did, my integrity means more to me than money (plus they didn't pay me lol).
 Put frankly, I'm in the position of having tried the tickets, and I'm allowed to be honest.
 Because I want to give you, dear reader, an honest view (from my perspective) because that's what I'd like to read in your position.

-Location: Balaton Sound Is At...
+Location: Balaton Sound Is at...
 Lake Balaton!

 First things first, Balaton Sound is right on Lake Balaton which is a really big plus in my books.
 It's one of Hungary's main and most beautiful attractions, which means you can 'tick seeing that off' at the same time as experiencing a music festival abroad.
 It also means that you can go swimming anytime you like - another big plus in my books as I often get overheated and over-stimulated (and, let's face it, stinky) at festivals.
 The solution?
 Fresh water swimming.